Brittany: Political tendencies

 Until the end of the 20th century, Brittany had been characterised by a strong Catholic and conservative influence.
 However, some areas such as the industrial region around Saint-Nazaire and Lorient and the surroundings of Tréguier are traditional Socialist and Communist strongholds.
 Left-wing parties, mainly the Socialist party and the Greens, have become more powerful after the 1970s and they have formed a majority in the Regional Council of Brittany since 2004.
 The Loire-Atlantique and Ille-et-Vilaine councils have also been held by the left since 2004.

 The Socialist party has held the Côtes-d'Armor council since 1976, and the Finistère council since 1998.
 On its side, Morbihan remains a right-wing stronghold.
-The local parties have a very small audience, except the Union Démocratique Bretonne which has seats at the Regional Council and in other local assemblies.
+The local parties have a very small presence, except the Union Démocratique Bretonne which has seats at the Regional Council and in other local assemblies.
 It advocates more autonomy for the region and its positions are very close to the Socialist parties.
 It also has a strong ecological orientation.
-The audience of far-right parties is lower in Brittany than in the rest of France.
+The presence of far-right parties is lower in Brittany than in the rest of France.